wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 |-- trim_LC2A_SRR1964644.sam
 |-- trim_LC2A_SRR1964645.sam</pre>

-When HISAT2 completes its run, it will summarize each of it’s alignments, and it is written to the standard error file, which can be find in the same folder once the run is completed.
+When HISAT2 completes its run, it will summarize each of it’s alignments, and it is written to the standard error file, which can be found in the same folder once the run is completed.

 <pre style="color: silver; background: black;">
 21799606 reads; of these: